Elliptical Buying Guide

 DRIVE BELT is the only link between the flywheel and the pedals.
 Quality belts use grooves to maintain an efficient transfer of energy between the pedals and flywheel.
 The more grooves on the belt, the less slippage the user will feel.

-Be sure to consider the WARRANTIES associated with the elliptical, for the frame, brake, parts and labor.
-The frame and brake should ideally be covered by the same lifetime warranties, which tells you that the product is built to last and will have less need for maintenance down the road.
+Be sure to consider the WARRANTIES associated with the elliptical, for the frame, parts and labor.
+The frame should ideally be a lifetime warranty, which tells you that the product is built to last and will have less need for maintenance down the road.
 For parts and labor, look for a warranty that offers at least 1 year of unlimited parts replacement and in-home labor repairs.
 This tells you a lot about the integrity behind the manufacturer and their products.

 The pedal system on the elliptical shapes the fluid, non-pounding motion, and is the user’s main contact point with the machine.
 They should be comfortable and joint-friendly.
 Be sure you do several test-runs on the ellipticals you are considering.
 Feel is crucial when choosing the right elliptical for you, so pay attention to these two important factors for a quality pedal system: